Waller Creek: Symphony Square

+In 1974 the Austin Symphony Orchestra entered into a 50 year lease for a block of land between 11th and 12th streets, through which Waller Creek flows, that would later become known as Symphony Square.
+Although this block of land already contained at least one historic house, namely that of Jeremiah J. Hamilton, a slave turned Texas legislator, several other historic buildings were relocated to Symphony Square.
+In January 2017, the lease was split between the Austin Symphony Orchestra and the Waterloo Greenway Conservancy.

+In 2021, a portion of Symphony Square saw the commencement of a construction project for a 33-story residential tower called The Waller.

+Historic buildings in Symphony Square include:

+William P. Hardeman House

+Originally located at 16th and Trinity, William Polk Hardeman's homestead was built in the 1850's.
+The building housed Cadillac Bar from 1989 to 1992 and Serrano's from 1992 to 2015.
+Today, the building hosts the Waterloo Greenway Conservancy offices.

+Jeremiah Hamilton Residence

+Built in 1871, when Jeremiah J. Hamilton lived in this house the first floor was a grocery store and the second floor contained his residence.
+The building would later be a saloon and a barber shop before becoming the headquarters of the Austin Symphony.

+A March 12, 1972 Austin American-Statesman article described the home as being "one of only three known triangular buildings in Texas".

+New Orleans Mercantile Club

+Built in the late 1870s at 1123–1125 Red River Street as a residence and grocery store for coal dealer Charles J. Wilson, the building hosted a music venue known as the New Orleans Mercantile Club in the 1950's.
+Ernie Mae Miller, grand daughter of L. C. Anderson and Austin Music Hall of Fame inductee, had a multi year residency at the New Orleans Mercantile Club.
+Until 2015 the building hosted Serrano's party room and now serves as a rentable event venue.

+1969 Student Protest

 In 1969, to make way for the expansion of the Darrell K Royal–Texas Memorial Stadium, a portion of San Jacinto Boulevard needed to be moved 65 feet to the west, which necessitated the destruction of 39 live oak trees.
 Upon learning of these plans 50 sign-carrying students from the University of Texas at Austin led a protest, blocking crews from commencing work through the use of tree sitting, among other things.
 On October 22, 1969, an editorial published in The Daily Texan included a petition slip that could be cut out and signed, which resulted in many more University of Texas students voicing their objections.
 Campus police were then mobilized, the protestors were forcibly removed, 27 were arrested, and the destruction of the trees commenced.
 The protest took place at a bend in San Jacinto Boulevard that was sarcastically dubbed “Erwin’s Bend,” after Board of Regents chair Frank Erwin.

-In 1974 the Austin Symphony Orchestra entered into a 50 year lease for a block of land between 11th and 12th streets, through which Waller Creek flows, that would later become known as Symphony Square.
-Although this block of land already contained at least one historic house, namely that of Jeremiah J. Hamilton, a slave turned Texas legislator, several other historic buildings were relocated to Symphony Square.
-In 2021, a portion of Symphony Square saw the commencement of a construction project for a 33-story residential tower called The Waller.